Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 # Diatom Consortia: Metagenomic and Metatranscriptomic Pipeline
 This repository documents the workflow used to assemble, polish, bin, classify, annotate, and compare genomes and transcriptomes from a diatom-associated microbial consortium.
-The pipeline combines long-read metagenomic assembly, short-read polishing, metagenomic binning, contig-level taxonomic screening, organelle identification, transcriptome analysis, BRAKER4 ET gene prediction, nuclear-enriched genome generation, functional annotation, expression integration, comparison with the reference diatom *Phaeodactylum tricornutum*, and Hi-C read mapping to assess contig-level representation in the proximity-ligation dataset.
+The pipeline combines long-read metagenomic assembly, short-read polishing, metagenomic binning, contig-level taxonomic screening, organelle identification, transcriptome analysis, BRAKER4 ET gene prediction, nuclear-enriched genome generation, functional annotation, expression integration, comparison with the reference diatom *Phaeodactylum tricornutum*, and Hi-C read mapping/contact-network analysis to assess contig-level representation and proximal-ligation links in the Hi-C dataset.
 The final gene table is a clean BRAKER4 isoform-level table with one row per predicted protein isoform.
 ## Workflow overview
 ```text
 Nanopore reads